EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

-Access to the PFU database can be obtained via correspondence with author [PEB](mailto:P.E.Brockway@leeds.ac.uk)^[Because the PFU Database contains primary and final energy [IEA WEEB][link-ieaweeb] data, access to the PFU Database is restricted to those who have access to [IEA WEEB][link-ieaweeb] data.].
+Access to the PFU database can be obtained via correspondence with author [PEB](mailto:P.E.Brockway@leeds.ac.uk)^[Because the PFU Database contains primary and final energy [IEA WEEB][link-ieaweeb] data, use of the PFU Database is restricted to those who have access to [IEA WEEB][link-ieaweeb] data.].